cagov/hub.innovation.ca.gov/docs/pages/customer-experience/principle.md

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-content">
-      Use the [California Plain Language Equity Standard](/content-design/plain-language-equity-standard/) to find out if you’re writing in plain language.
+      Use the <a href="/content-design/plain-language-equity-standard">California Plain Language Equity Standard</a> to find out if you’re writing in plain language.
     </div>
   </div>
 </div>